 The worker is instructed to seal the respirator on the face by moving the head from side-to-side and up and down slowly while taking in a few slow deep breaths the worker is then instructed to conduct a fit check by using either the negative and positive pressure seal (huff and puff) checks or those recommended by the respirator manufacturer.

-If the respirator fails the comfort and fit criteria another respirator shall be selected and fit checked on the worker.

-The worker chooses the respirator that is the most comfortable to wear and fits their face.

-Note: Fit test shall not be conducted if there is any hair growth between the skin and the respirator sealing surface, such as stubble beard growth, beard, moustache or sideburns which cross the respirator sealing surface.
-Any type of apparel which interferes with a satisfactory fit shall be altered or removed
+Note: Fit test shall not be conducted if there is any hair growth between the skin and the respirator sealing surface, such as stubble beard growth, beard, moustache, or sideburns which cross the respirator sealing surface.
+Any type of apparel which interferes with a satisfactory fit shall be altered or removed.

-Once the appropriate respirator has been identified for the worker, they will be fit tested following the process outlined below.
+The worker will be fit tested following the process outlined below for each mask readily available within their work area.

 Workers who wear corrective glasses or other PPE must wear these during their fit testing to ensure they do not interfere with the face piece seal, and that the respirator does not interfere with their visual field.

-Alert: If at any time the worker becomes short of breath. dizzy or uncomfortable during fit testing the test shall stop.
+Alert: If at any time the worker becomes short of breath, dizzy or uncomfortable during fit testing, the test shall stop.

-Note: If the worker finds the fit of the respirator unacceptable/uncomfortable during the fit test, the worker shall be given the opportunity to select a different respirator (if available) and to be retested
+Note: If the worker finds the fit of the respirator unacceptable/uncomfortable during the fit test, the worker shall be given the opportunity to select a different respirator (if available) and to be retested.

 Procedure: